-4.8 Using the Task Load View with System Analyzer
+4.12 Using the Task Load View

 The Task Load view shows CPU load data collected on a per-Task and per-thread type basis for the specified CPU.
 Note that the Task Load feature does not allow you to select all cores; you must select a single core.